LOOKING FOR DEEP CYCLE ABSORBENT GLASS MAT (AGM) MONOBLOC BATTERIES AND EXPERT TECHNICAL ADVICE?

-To meet your power requirements and guarantee reliability, Valen is proud to offer five types of AGM batteries in 6 – 12 V, front terminal and 2V configurations.
+To meet your power requirements and guarantee reliability, Valen is proud to offer two types of AGM Monobloc batteries in 6-12V.

-- Valen Topin AGM with SSL Approval - ideal for applications such as fire and pumping
+Valen Topin AGM with SSL Approval is ideal for applications such as fire and pumping.

-- Valen X-CEL - this advanced AGM battery with additional tin is the perfect solution for UPS, communications and automation.
+Valen X-CEL is an advanced AGM battery with additional tin making it the perfect solution for UPS, communications and automation.

 But we’re not just about “selling batteries”.
 We’re here to work alongside you, solve your problems and provide ongoing support from our expert technical team.

-If you’re unsure if AGM batteries are right for your project needs, talk to the experts at Valen.
+If you’re unsure if AGM Monobloc batteries are right for your application needs, talk to the experts at Valen.

-We proudly service clients all over Australia & New Zealand from a diverse range of industries.
-Simply click here to get in touch with us today.
+We proudly service clients all over Australia and New Zealand from a diverse range of industries.
+Click here to get in touch with us today.

 What applications are ideal for AGM batteries?